 Blame it on the pioneer spirit still dwelling within us (or maybe the fact that we just like to play with tools), but the craft culture is alive and well in Portland.
-These companies churn out consistently cool goods for the rest of the world to fawn over, from fashionable swimwear and accessories to built-to-last leather goods and stylish lighting fixtures.
+These companies churn out consistently cool made-in-Portland goods for the rest of the world to fawn over, from fashionable swimwear and accessories to built-to-last leather goods and stylish lighting fixtures.

-Channel your inner Marilyn Monroe with these retro-inspired bathing suits.
+Channel your inner Marilyn Monroe with Popina’s retro-inspired bathing suits.
 Popina Swimwear designer Pamela Levenson translates her love for the 1940s and ’50s into halter-top one-pieces, high-waisted bikini briefs and matching swim skirts for sexy modesty.

 If Davy Crockett were alive today, odds are he’d proudly boast a Leatherman tool on his belt.
 The iconic brand of multitools, knives and related accessories has been a go-to for outdoorsy types since 1983.
-Still, this Portland-headquartered outfit knows how to keep up with the times — tool models like the “Juice” come in non-Crockett-approved colors blue, purple, orange and red.
+Still, this Portland-headquartered outfit knows how to keep up with the times — tool models like the “Juice” come in non-Crockett-approved colors, including blue, purple, orange and red.
 Shop at the Leatherman Store, or find the tools at downtown’s U.S. Outdoor Store.

 Schoolhouse Electric Co.

 This North Portland shop is a go-to for heirloom-quality leather goods in the form of belts, bags and wallets.
-The buttery-smooth pieces are made from superior raw materials meticulously cut and shaped by Tanner Goods’ stable of dedicated craftspeople.
+The buttery-smooth pieces are made from superior raw materials, cut meticulously and shaped by Tanner Goods’ stable of dedicated craftspeople.

 Betsy and Iya

-Many locals wouldn’t be caught anywhere without their iPhones — or without a protective phone case from Grove.
+Many locals wouldn’t be caught anywhere without their iPhones — especially not without a protective phone case from Grove.
 Each one is made from a single block of bamboo that’s been hand-sanded and oiled before being laser-engraved with either a signature design or your own custom imagery.
 Find the cases at Radish Underground in the West End.